ccoutant/dwarf-locations/016-overlay-composite-location-descriptions.md

 ### Add Section 3.12
-Add a new Section 3.12 after "Composite Piece Description Operations", called "Overlay Composites" With the the following operations:
+Add a new Section 3.12 after "Composite Piece Description Operations", called "Overlay Composites".

+> *Conceptually, these new composite operators create a new composite
+> location which is pushed on the stack with an offset the same as the
+> base location, and composite storage that is the base location
+> storage with a piece of the overlay storage spliced in, extending
+> the base storage if necessary with undefined storage.*
+>

 > 1.  `DW_OP_overlay` `DW_OP_overlay` consumes the top four elements
 >     of the stack.
-The top-of-stack (first) entry is an integral type
+The top-of-stack (first) entry is a non-zero
->     value that represents the width of the region being overlayed on
+>     unsigned integral type value that represents the width of the
->     the base location in bytes.
-The second from the top element is
+>     region being overlayed on the base location in bytes.
+The second
->     an integral type value that represents the offset in bytes from
+>     from the top element is another unsigned integral type value
->     the start of the base location where the overlay is
+>     that represents the offset in bytes from the base location where
->     positioned.
-The third element from the top is the location that
+>     the overlay is positioned.
+The third element from the top is the
->     is being overlayed on top of the base location.
-The fourth
+>     location that is being overlayed on top of the base
->     element from the top of the stack is the base location onto
+>     location.
+The fourth element from the top of the stack is the
->     which the overlay is being placed.
-These four elements are
+>     base location onto which the overlay is being placed.
+These four
->     popped and a new composite location is pushed.
-The composite
+>     elements are popped and a new composite location is pushed.
+The
->     overlay location left on the stack presents the underlying base
+>     composite overlay location left on the stack presents the
->     location with the overlayed location of the specified size
+>     underlying base location with the overlayed location of the
->     positioned over the base location at the specified offset.
-This
+>     specified size positioned over the base location at the
->     location is given an initial offset of zero but an offset from
->     this location can be as large the maximum of the overlay itself
->     and the the underlying base storage.
-Any offsets beyond the
->     underlying base storage before the overlaid region is inferred
->     to be undefined.
+>     specified offset.

 >
 >     The action is the same for `DW_OP_bit_overlay`, except that the
 >     overlay size and overlay offset are specified in bits rather
 >     than bytes.
 >

 > 2.  `DW_OP_bit_overlay` `DW_OP_bit_overlay` consumes the top four
 >     elements of the stack.
-The top-of-stack (first) entry is an
+The top-of-stack (first) entry is a
->     integral type value that represents the width of the region
+>     non-zero unsigned integral type value that represents the width
->     being overlayed on the base location in bits.
-The second from
+>     of the region being overlayed on the base location in bits.
+The
->     the top element is an integral type value that represents the
+>     second from the top element is an unsigned integral type value
->     offset in bits from the start of the base location where the
+>     that represents the offset in bits from the base location where
->     overlay is positioned.
+>     the overlay is positioned.
 The third element from the top is the
 >     location that is being overlayed on top of the base
 >     location.
 The fourth element from the top of the stack is the
 >     base location onto which the overlay is being placed.
 These four
 >     elements are popped and a new composite location is pushed.
 The
 >     composite location left on the stack presents the underlying
 >     base location with the overlayed location of the specified size
 >     positioned over the base location at the specified offset.
-This
->     location is given an initial offset of zero but an offset from
->     this location can be as large the maximum of the overlay itself
->     and the the underlying base storage.
-Any offsets beyond the
->     underlying base storage before the overlaid region is inferred
->     to be undefined.

 ### Section 8.7.1 "DWARF Expressions"